-I see many clients affected by Cauda Equina Syndrome whose sexual problems are not obvious to their clinicians and these issues are often never raised in the consultation.
+I see many clients affected by Cauda Equina Syndrome whose sexual problems are not obvious to their clinicians.
+These issues are often never raised in the consultation.
 Both clinicians and patients feel uncomfortable talking about sex.
 The consequences of this failing can be severe and lead to personal relationship and marriage problems simply because people do not know how or where to seek appropriate advice.

-A person’s sexuality is a complex interplay of physical and emotional responses that affects the way they think and feel about themselves.
+A person’s sexuality is a complex interplay of physical and emotional responses.
+It affects the way they think and feel about themselves.
 Cauda Equina Syndrome can cause loss of feeling, sensation, and sexual function.
 The symptoms will be different for each person which adds to the difficulty in talking to others with similar issues.

 The physical sexual issues, which are experienced by clients with Cauda Equina Syndrome, can include the loss of genital, perennial, and anal sensations, leaving them reporting to me initially that they rarely enjoy sexual contact.
 Emotional distress is common, as sex is not how it once was often leading to loss of desire, frustration, and worry about body image together with issues around continence accidents and pleasing partners.